ElsaiedSamaka/ElsaiedSamaka/README.md

 ### Hi there 👋, my name is Saied
 #### I'm a Software Engineer
-I'm a senior graduted CS student who's so passione about programming and hacker life style [], i love Flutter and adore JS and so i call my self as a FULL STACK FLUTTER DEV. still learning but so existed
+I'm a senior graduted CS student who's so passione about programming and hacker life style 😎, i love Flutter and adore JS and so i call my self as a FULL STACK FLUTTER DEV.🧑‍💻 still learning but so existed 😃

 Skills: FLUTTER/MONGO DB/EXPRESS JS / NODE JS/REACT JS